mfangaritav/MOSART/data/slcs/README.md

-This folder should contain the folders with the slcs for the Descending path SAR images
+This folder should contain the folders with the slcs for the Ascending path SAR images